puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 ## Conditions

-> "Just dropped in (to see what condition my condition was in)"
+> Just dropped in (to see what condition my condition was in)

 > -Mickey Newbury